-If you don’t want a bystander to read what’s on your Mac’s screen or just want to temporarily shut off the display—for instance, to save battery—you can take advantage of several built-in OS X features.
+If you don’t want a bystander to read what’s on your Mac’s screen or just want to temporarily shut off the display—for instance, to save battery—you can take advantage of several built-in macOS features.

-As it turns out, OS X makes your life even easier by providing a dedicated keyboard shortcut to quickly turn off a Mac’s display without having to define a screen saver or use dedicated third-party applications.
+As it turns out, macOS makes your life easier by providing a dedicated keyboard shortcut to quickly turn off Mac’s display without having to define a screen saver or use dedicated third-party applications.

 How to quickly turn off your Mac’s screen

-As mentioned, this is a great way to save battery on Mac notebooks without having to set up a blank screen saver, prevent a bystander from seeing what’s on your screen and more.
+As mentioned, this is a great way to save battery on Mac notebooks without having to set up a blank screen saver, prevent a bystander from seeing what’s on your screen, and other use cases.

-Requiring OS X password after display sleep
+Requiring macOS password after display sleep

-As a precaution, you may want to make some customizations so that OS X requires your Mac user account’s password after the screen goes blank.
+As a precaution, you may want to make some customizations so that macOS requires your Mac user account’s password after the screen goes blank.
 Doing that will prevent others from using your computer if you, say, press the key combination to hide what’s on your computer’s screen or leave the machine unattended for a short period of time.

-First launch System Preferences on your Mac and then hit the Security & Privacy preference pane.
-Now click the lock icon and type in your OS X administrator password to unlock the settings.
+First, launch System Preferences on your Mac and then hit the Security & Privacy preference pane.
+Now click the lock icon and type in your macOS administrator password to unlock the settings.

 The shorter the password lock, the better

-Having OS X require password a few seconds or minutes after the screen goes to sleep versus 15 minutes or more will drastically shortening the window of opportunity for any possible foul play while your computer is unattended.
+Having macOS require the password a few seconds or minutes after the screen goes to sleep versus 15 minutes or more will drastically shorten the window of opportunity for any possible foul play while your computer is unattended.

 In my case, five seconds is an ideal setting.
 If I shut off my Mac’s screen by intentionally pressing the keystroke, I can press any key within the next five seconds to wake the display from sleep and continue using my Mac immediately.

-But after five seconds have passed, OS X requires me to type in my administrator password to continue using the computer.
-The best thing about this handy keyboard shortcut is that it doesn’t put your Mac to sleep, nor does it log out the current user.
+But after five seconds have passed, macOS requires me to type in my administrator password to continue using the computer.
+The best thing about this handy keyboard shortcut is that it doesn’t put your Mac to sleep or log out the current user.